 Termination of an existing pregnancy can be spontaneous or voluntary.
 Spontaneous termination is a miscarriage and usually occurs very early in the pregnancy, usually within the first few weeks.
 This occurs when the fetus cannot develop properly and the gestation is naturally terminated.
 Voluntary termination of a pregnancy is an abortion.
 Laws regulating abortion vary between states and tend to view fetal viability as the criteria for allowing or preventing the procedure.

 If infertility is identified, several assisted reproductive technologies (ART) are available to aid conception.
 A common type of ART is in vitro fertilization (IVF) where an egg and sperm are combined outside the body and then placed in the uterus.
+This technique was first successfully performed in mice by Anne McLaren and John Biggers, whose work is credited as among the most significant in reproductive medicine.
 Eggs are obtained from the woman after extensive hormonal treatments that prepare mature eggs for fertilization and prepare the uterus for implantation of the fertilized egg.
-Sperm are obtained from the man and they are combined with the eggs and supported through several cell divisions to ensure viability of the zygotes.
-When the embryos have reached the eight-cell stage, one or more is implanted into the woman’s uterus.
+Sperm are obtained, combined with the eggs, and supported through several cell divisions to ensure viability of the zygotes.
+When the embryos have reached the eight-cell stage, one or more is implanted into the gestational parent's or carrier's uterus.
 If fertilization is not accomplished by simple IVF, a procedure that injects the sperm into an egg can be used.
 This is called intracytoplasmic sperm injection (ICSI) and is shown in Figure 43.22.
 IVF procedures produce a surplus of fertilized eggs and embryos that can be frozen and stored for future use.
 The procedures can also result in multiple births.